 The clock is ticking on Secure Boot certificate expiration.
 Microsoft has documented the steps to rotate those certificates, and Intune provides a built-in policy to do exactly that.

 On paper, it is straightforward.
 You configure the policy, assign it, and Windows takes care of the rest.
 In reality, many administrators ran into something else entirely.
-The policy deploys, reporting shows errors, and devices respond with the same familiar status.
-Error 65000.
+The policy deploys, reporting shows errors, and devices respond with the same familiar status: Error 65000.

 Policy is rejected by licensing and error 65000

-That 0x82B00006 error message is not new.
-It has existed for years, typically appearing when an Enterprise-only setting is applied to a Pro device.
-In those cases, the behavior makes sense.
-Secure Boot certificate updates, however, are documented as supported beyond Enterprise.
+The Secure Boot certificate update Settings Catalog policy, however, is documented as supported beyond the Enterprise scope.
 That is where the confusion starts.
 The policy should apply.
-The device says it cannot.
-And licensing is blamed… which is why it is added as a known issue to the documentation
+The device says it cannot and licensing is blamed… which is why it is added as a known issue to the documentation (but isn’t 100% true…. more on that later on)

-This is the point where most investigations stop.
-The policy fails, the error code is generic, and it has been documented as a known issue.
+This is where most investigations end.
+The Secure Boot policy fails, the error code 65000 is generic, and it has been documented as a known issue.
 With it, people revert to proactive remediations to set the same policy.
-But still…I was curious which decision- making engine is responsible for this erro: Policy is rejected by licensing.

 What Actually Happens When a Policy Reaches Windows